one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 > $ docker-compose -f docker-compose-gradle.yml up

-If you're running `docker-compose up` command for first time, it would take 7-10 minutes to pull images( openjdk:11) and downloading dependencies.
+If you're running `docker-compose up` command for the first time, it would take 7-10 minutes to pull images( openjdk:11) and downloading dependencies.
 If everything runs successfully, by doing `docker ps` you would see the following outcome.